Recommendations

 The dissolute Count Pierre Tornai, having dissipated his fortune in Paris, embezzles embassy funds while intoxicated; and after spending his last penny on a dancer, he contemplates suicide but is persuaded to enlist in the Foreign Legion.

-The influence of George Archainbaud in The Silent Lover can be felt in the way modern Adventure films handle cult status.
+The influence of George Archainbaud in The Silent Lover can be felt in the way modern Romance films handle cult status.
 From the specific lighting choices to the pacing, this 1926 release set a high bar for atmospheric immersion.

 View Details